Monday, February 2, 2026

 The day after the Western Armies entered Peking, Empress Cixi fled the city.
 She would remain in exile until 1902, when she was permitted to return.
 Although the Boxer Rebellion itself would continue for another year, the failed Siege of the International Legations had shattered the Boxer movement and many of its members would desert and return home in the coming months.
 When the rebellion finally ended on September 7, 1901, the armies of the Eight-Nation-Alliance occupied several provinces of China for the next few years.

 Today, the Siege of the International Legations (along with the Boxer Rebellion as a whole) has since passed into history.
 It is remembered as a brave stand against overwhelming odds by the most unlikely allies in history.
 All of them were motivated by protecting their interests in China and fighting a common enemy.
 Ironically, all eight of these nations would go to war with each other in the two most devastating conflicts in human history.
-Never again would there ever be such an alliance.
+Never again would there be such an alliance.